 When will PSVR 2 be released?

-The PS5 is set to launch near the end of 2020, and since we haven't yet seen even a hint of the PSVR 2 there's no chance it's coming at launch.
-We're more likely to see it launch some time in 2021, or in 2022 at the latest.
-That's what a Bloomberg report suggests too, suggesting that the PSVR 2 is "tentatively scheduled after the PlayStation 5 goes on sale.
+The PS5 launched in November 2020, and since we haven't yet seen even a hint of the PSVR 2 there's no chance it's coming soon.
+We're more likely to see it launch some time in 2021 or 2022.
+That's what a Bloomberg report suggests too, suggesting that the PSVR 2 is "tentatively scheduled after the PlayStation 5 goes on sale."